prometheus/docs/content/docs/operating/security.md

 environment variable as used by EC2 service discovery) may end up exposed due to code outside of our control or due to functionality that happens to expose wherever it is stored.

+Special care must be taken to prevent unauthorized reads or writes to configuration files that contain secrets.

 ## Denial of Service